asynchronics/nexosim-py/docs/user_guide.md

     print(sim.time()) # 1970-01-01 00:00:04
 ```

-A currently advancing simulation can be stopped using the [`halt()`][nexosim.Simulation.halt] method.
-If the server receives
+The simulation can be stopped using the [`halt()`][nexosim.Simulation.halt] method.
-a `halt` request, the simulation will be stopped on the next attempt by the simulator to advance simulation time
+After receiving a `halt` request, the simulation will be stopped on the next attempt
+by the simulator to advance simulation time.

+The next attempt to advance the simulation time, including currently being processed `step_until()`
-and the `step*` request that is currently being processed will raise a
+and `step_unbounded()` requests, will raise a [`SimulationHaltedError`][nexosim.exceptions.SimulationHaltedError]
-[`SimulationHaltedError`][nexosim.exceptions.SimulationHaltedError].
+and terminate the simulation.

 The following is an example using the asyncio API and a simulation bench synchronized with the system clock: